apalache-mc/apalache/docs/internal/rfc/009rfc-transition-explorer.md

 ### Usage example

-For illustrative purposes, we provide a short example of some usage (abstracting away from GRPC details, which we can assume wrapped in a helper library):
+For illustrative purposes, we provide a short example of some use cases (abstracting away from GRPC details, which we can assume wrapped in a helper library):

 ```scala